TheCedarPrince/thecedarprince.github.io/notes/07192020025408-intellectual-developmental-disability.md

++++
-@def title = "Intellectual and Developmental Disability"
-@def slug = "07192020025408-intellectual-developmental-disability"
+title = "Intellectual and Developmental Disability" slug = "07192020025408-intellectual-developmental-disability"
-@def tags = ["zettel", "intellectual", "developmental", "disability", "disability", "health", "archive"]
-@def description = "What is Intellectual and Developmental Disability"

-@def rss_title = "Intellectual and Developmental Disability"
-@def rss_description = "What is Intellectual and Developmental Disability"
-@def rss_pubdate = Date(2020, 7, 18)
+tags = ["zettel", "intellectual", "developmental", "disability", "disability", "health", "archive"] description = "What is Intellectual and Developmental Disability" rss_title = "Intellectual and Developmental Disability" rss_description = "What is Intellectual and Developmental Disability" rss_pubdate = Date(2020, 7, 18)
++++

 Intellectual and Developmental Disability